 We have contracts with commercial and government entities including Arizona State University (ASU), Moog, and ATA Aerospace.

-The ASU EMIRS interferometer will sample the Martian surface during the Hope Mars Mission.
+The ASU EMIRS interferometer instrument will sample the Martian surface during the Hope Mars Mission.
 This interferometer has 9 detectors which will be used to determine the composition of the Martian soil.
-AZST completed the design, manufacturing, and testing of the hardware and software avionics for the instrument, the heart of which is a printed circuit board with a rad-hard Xilinx FPGA with an embedded 32-bit RISC processor along with some smaller related boards.
+AZST completed the design, manufacturing, and testing of the hardware and software avionics for the instrument, the heart of which is a printed circuit board with a rad-hard Xilinx Virtex 5 FPGA with an embedded LEON3 32-bit RISC processor along with some smaller related boards.
 The main board processes commands and collects data samples from the interferometer, performs data compression, then creates and sends both housekeeping telemetry and data packets to the spacecraft for transmission to the ground.
 The board also controls the motion of a stepper and a linear motor.

 LunaH-Map is a 6U CubeSat that will orbit the lunar South Pole at low altitude and produce high spatial resolution maps of the lateral and vertical distribution of hydrogen (H) in the lunar regolith.
-AZST engineers play key roles on the team at ASU including Chief Engineer, as well as Power, C&DH, Thermal, Mechanical, Integration and Test subsystem experts for the LunaH-Map project.
+AZST engineers play key roles on the team at ASU including Chief Engineer, thermal analysis, mechanical design, and integration and test for the LunaH-Map project.

 SPARCS (Star-Planet Activity Research CubeSat) is a 6U CubeSat that will be the first ever mission dedicated to monitoring the high-energy radiation environments of exoplanets throughout their lifetimes by continuously measuring the FUV and NUV emission of low-mass stars from young to old.
-AZST will staff the position of Systems Engineer as well as provide selected subsystem expertise (Thermal, Mechanical) for the SPARCS project.
+AZST provides system engineering, thermal analysis, and mechanical design for the SPARCS team at ASU.